 The appropriate conditional, symbolizing the proposition, that "consciousness is causally inert" is B → -C, i.e. "No behavior arises from conscious experience".
 This relation to logicians is what is known as a "universal negation".
 All one must do to defuse a universal negation is to haul-out one counter-example to it.

 1 is what one must adopt to become a playa' in the non-interactionary dualism game.

 The rubbish-notion that "consciousness is inert" is no doubt the root of the zombie disease.
 What does it mean to say that x is causally inert?
 If there is an existing x, how is it logically impossible for x to have no subsequent, causal efficacy on (or interaction with) the world.
 No one can just hack-off x off from the web of universal, causal interdependency - without offering compelling evidence for this piece of zombie-magic.

-Perhaps, it was a mistake to seize-onto non-interactionary dualism, conjure-up imaginary zombie critters to populate a possible world, conceal the fact from yourself that you embraced this queer dualism, then as the final insult, pretend that the ultimate nature of the human mind can be "revealed" by pondering possible zombies in a possible world scenario.
+Perhaps, it was a mistake to seize-onto non-interactionary dualism, conjure-up imaginary zombie critters to populate a possible world, conceal the fact from yourself that you embraced this queer, zombie-involved dualism, then as the final insult, pretend that the ultimate nature of the human mind can be "revealed" by pondering possible zombies in a possible world scenario.

 bartender: What's yours?